juicedata/juicefs/README.md

 ### Why doesn't JuiceFS support XXX object storage?

 JuiceFS already supported many object storage, please check [the list](#supported-object-storage) first.
-If you couldn't found it, try [reporting issue](#reporting-issues) to the community.
+If this object storage is compatible with S3, you could treat it as S3.
+Otherwise, try reporting issue to [juicesync](https://github.com/juicedata/juicesync).

 ### Can I use Redis cluster?